Quarter days and commercial rent arrears

 Because the lease must be valid to use CRAR, a landlord wishing to recover the property after recovering the arrears should forfeit the lease the day after CRAR or at a later date, provided the tenant remains in breach of the lease at that point.

-If the landlord is more concerned about recovering the property than the rent arrears, he can forego the CRAR notice period and forfeit the lease once the rent becomes overdue – this date will be stipulated in the lease and is often set at 21 days.
+If the landlord is more concerned about recovering the property than the rent arrears, they can forego the CRAR notice period and forfeit the lease once the rent becomes overdue – this date will be stipulated in the lease and is often set at 21 days.

 Further information

-If you would like to know more about recovering commercial rent arrears or forfeiture of lease, please do get in touch on 08450 999 666.
+If you would like to know more about recovering commercial rent arrears or forfeiture of lease, please do get in touch on 03330 031919.
 We have a nationwide team of employed certificated enforcement agents and can act promptly on your behalf.